-- Strategy 4a-1: Create a committee to explore other common forms of town management, and in particular, a form that utilizes a town manager, to learn what has worked for other small communities, and to make recommendations for changes to our existing management system. - Strategy 4a-2: Clarify the charter of the Budget Committee to guide all fiscal matters and meet as often as necessary to properly conduct business, as an operational council to the town management. - Strategy 4a-3: Create a manual of standard operating procedures, job descriptions, and expectations for elected officials, town committees, town staff (clerk, manager, etc.). - Strategy 4a-4: Develop a capital investment and long term maintenance plan for the roads that will survive the succession of town officials. - Strategy 4a-5: Provide facilitation, leadership, and process management training as needed to town management and committee volunteers. - Strategy 4a-6: Periodically (at least every five years) evaluate implementation of this plan. - Strategy 4a-7: Track new development in the community by type and location. - Strategy 4a-8: Provide the Code Enforcement Officer with the tools, training and support necessary to enforce land use regulations, and ensure that the Code Enforcement Officer is certified in accordance with 30-A M.R.S.A.
-Ch 4451
+- Strategy 4a-1: Create a committee to explore other common forms of town management, and in particular, a form that utilizes a town manager, to learn what has worked for other small communities, and to make recommendations for changes to our existing management system. - Strategy 4a-2: Clarify the charter of the Budget Committee to guide all fiscal matters and meet as often as necessary to properly conduct business, as an operational council to the town management. - Strategy 4a-3: Create a manual of standard operating procedures, job descriptions, and expectations for elected officials, town committees, town staff (clerk, manager, etc.). - Strategy 4a-4: A capital investment and long term maintenance plan for the roads and the town sewer system should be developed that will survive the succession of town officials. - Strategy 4a-5: Provide facilitation, leadership, and process management training as needed to town management and committee volunteers.

-- Strategy 4a-9: Incorporate into the land use ordinance a section outlining requirements for companies with potential for hazardous material ("haz mat") damage to inspect for and mitigate the risk.
-(The ordinance should also require ongoing performance inspections for a business determined to have a reasonable amount of haz mat risk, and require the company to pay for said inspections.) - Objective 4b: Increase transparency and accountability in town government to make it easier for citizens to be involved - Strategy 4b-1: Propose and bring to town meeting for consideration a few ordinances that seem to work well for other towns.
+Objective 4b: Increase transparency and accountability in town government to make it easier for citizens to be involved

+- Strategy 4b-1: Propose and bring to town meeting a few ordinances that seem to work well for other towns.
 These ordinances should include a demolition ordinance, a recall ordinance, an outdoor furnaces regulation ordinance, and moveable signage ordinance.
 (Point of process: these specific ordinances need to be approved in town meetings by a vote.) - Strategy 4b-2: Develop and adopt a set of guidelines for transparency.
-These guidelines would include, for example, the use of the town website to publish all public documents and to list all upcoming public meetings along with the agendas for those meetings beforehand and the minutes of them afterward. - Strategy 4b-3: Develop a process to ensure accurate, thorough enforcement of ordinances and foster a culture of fairness and adherence to community rules. - Strategy 4b-4: Town Management will ensure broad representation and encourage the inclusion of differing opinions, types of stakeholders, demographics and perspectives in town business and committee work, to the extent of recruiting diverse participation if necessary.
+These guidelines would include, for example, the use of the town website to publish all public documents, to list all upcoming public meetings along with the agendas for those meetings beforehand and the minutes of them afterward. - Strategy 4b-3: Develop a process to ensure accurate, thorough enforcement of ordinances and foster a culture of fairness and adherence to community rules. - Strategy 4b-4: Town Management will ensure broad representation and encourage the inclusion of differing opinions, types of stakeholders, demographics and perspectives in town business and committee work, to the extent of recruiting diverse participation if necessary.